-To activate the Slack Power-Up on a specific board, simply go to “Menu” in the top right corner, then click “Power-Ups,” and scroll down the list until you find Slack, then press “Add.”
+To activate the Slack Power-Up on a specific board, simply go to “Menu” in the top right corner, then click “Power-Ups,” and search Slack, then press “Add.”
 Or just click this link to go directly to the listing where you can select the board to add it to.

 So, how does it work?
 There are a few ways to integrate Slack and Trello together into your workflow:

 Remember Slackbot?
 It helped you set up your Slack account.
 With the new Slack Power-Up you can also use it to remind you about Trello cards.

 Let’s say that a member of your team tags you on a project but you’re in the middle of something else.
 You don’t want to forget to address that card later, so you simply click the Slack button and choose “Remind me about this card…” From there you will see an exhaustive drop down of timeframes in which to remind you, ranging from three minutes from now to thirty days from now, as well as the ability to set a custom time: